goodsoftwareengineering/time-align-old/README.md

 - [ ] for periods straddling date divide use old stop value instead of new one in handlers
   - [ ] put the date in the viewers time zone to get the cut off right!!!

+- [ ] use spec on app-db to validate every action

 - [ ] logging
   - [ ] secretary url params for referer logs in db as referrer